DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 This will build the containers, expose ports 80/443 via Nginx and run health checks.

 ### **6. Configuration**
-Deepline reads configuration from `mcp-server/config.yaml`, environment variables and command‑line arguments.
+Sherlock reads configuration from `mcp-server/config.yaml`, environment variables and command‑line arguments.
 The YAML file defines data processing limits, quality thresholds, outlier detection parameters, visualisation settings and logging options.

-You can override these defaults by editing `config.yaml` or setting environment variables such as `DEEPLINE_OUTPUT_DIR`, `DEEPLINE_LOG_LEVEL` and `DEEPLINE_MAX_WORKERS`.
+You can override these defaults by editing `config.yaml` or setting environment variables such as `Sherlock_OUTPUT_DIR`, `Sherlock_LOG_LEVEL` and `Sherlock_MAX_WORKERS`.
 See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for detailed explanations and tuning examples.

 ## 🏃‍♂️ **Usage**